WW2 primary workshop activity Details

 They also learn what life was like in the blackout by looking at associated artefacts such as lamps and a sample of real blackout curtain from 1940 which is very black indeed!

-Put our pretend fires with a genuine WW2 fire fighting hose
+Put our pretend fires with a real WW2 pump (Spring or Summer only due to weather)

 In what is one of many pupils' favourite activity, everyone gets the chance to use our genuine WW2 stirrup pump to knock over our pretend firebombs in a competition against their classmates before we have a more serious chat about what it actually entailed to be a fire guard during the blitz.